 Back to using the app…

-Now — for some this can get a little confusing – or maybe I was confused.
+Now — for some, this can get a little confusing – or maybe I was confused.
 I kept hitting “check in” and not knowing what I was supposed to do.

 Don't make the same mistake – you'll first want to go to What's On.
 This lets users know what shows offer bonuses.
 It looks like bonuses range anywhere from 20 to 200 – that's what I've seen so far.
 You can scroll through to see all the shows.
 This way you get an idea of what you're already going to be watching, what you might watch etc. I immediately started scanning for HGTV shows and shows I know I already watch.

-So – now that we understand how to sign up, a little about bonuses and that the app uses the smartphone microphone for check-ins – you can test this out by going back to the main screen and you’ll see the V with the squiggle through it.
-You can either turn on music in your car or through your phone or start watching TV through your phone or using your home TV.
+So – now that we understand how to sign up, a little about bonuses and that the app uses the smartphone microphone for check-ins – you can test this out by going back to the main screen and you'll see the V with the squiggle through it.
+You can either turn on music in your car or through your phone or start watching TV on your phone or using your home TV.
 The best way to really check it out is to just mosey over to your TV and tap that V on the app.
-The squiggle line will start moving and the app will listen and figure out what you’re watching. (weird and cool!)
+The squiggle line will start moving and the app will listen and figure out what you're watching. (weird and cool!)